lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 ## Motivation

 Since the very inception of the Lido protocol, the Node Operators have been the backbone of its operations.
 Their performance and reliability directly impact the protocol's efficiency and security.
 However, the current system lacks a mechanism for Node Operators to actively influence their stake allocation weight based on their performance and offerings.
-This limitation has led to a static environment with even stake distribution and minimal differentiation based on performance, where Node Operators have little incentive to innovate or improve their services.
+This limitation has led to a level playing field with even stake distribution and minimal differentiation based on performance, where Node Operators have little incentive to innovate or improve their services.

 ValMart is aimed at improving both protocol economics and the overall performance of the Lido network by creating a competitive environment for Node Operators, incentivizing them to offer better conditions and maintain high standards of operation.